Laura Bush Fast Facts

-(CNN)Here is a look at the life of Laura Bush, wife of 43rd President of the United States George W. Bush.
+(CNN)Here is a look at the life of Laura Bush, wife of former US President George W. Bush.

 Personal: